Jack "Kid" Wolfe: Taking the junior featherweight world championship, September 1922

-On September 21, 1922, Wolfe was matched with Joe Lynch, reigning World Bantamweight Champion, in New York's Madison Square Garden for the new weight division, World Junior Featherweight Title, winning in a fifteen-round bout.
+On September 21, 1922, Wolfe was matched with Joe Lynch, reigning World Bantamweight Champion, in New York's Madison Square Garden for the inaugural world title in the junior-featherweight division, winning in a fifteen-round bout.
 The weight limit for the new division was 122 pounds.
 The match could not be for the World Bantamweight Championship, as Lynch was four pounds over the weight class limit.
 It may have been Wolfe's most important victory as the fight was billed as a world championship, and Wolfe won his first and only title, though the New York State Athletic Commission did not recognize this weight class at the time.
-By the 1970s the Junior Featherweight Class was revived and recognized worldwide.
+By the 1970s, the junior-featherweight class was revived and recognized worldwide.

 The victory was a convincing win against one of Wolfe's most accomplished opponents, who according to New York City's The Evening World, was not adequately trained for the bout.
 The World did give credit to Wolfe's spirited attack, defense and wide points margin.
 A large percentage of Lynch's blows missed Wolfe, who put up a complete defense against nearly all the blows thrown by his opponent despite a considerable four inch disadvantage in reach.
 Lynch persisted in his attempts at a knockout but Wolfe repeatedly proved capable in his defense.
-Wolfe threw far more blows than Wolfe, but they lacked the steam to bring down his opponent.
+Lynch threw far more blows than Wolfe, but they lacked the steam to bring down his opponent.
 In their five previous meetings, Wolfe had won three of the five contests, proving he had the skill to compete with the world champion.
 In their two most recent meetings in 1919, the fighting was close and several newspapers gave the decision to Lynch.

 On December 26, 1922, Wolfe lost to Jewish Canadian boxer Benny Gould, also a Russian immigrant, for the world or Canadian version of the Junior Featherweight Title in a ten-round mixed decision.
 One judge voted for Wolfe but two dissented and voted for Gould.
 Wolfe once again lacked two inches in reach against the 5' 4", Gould, who was also six years younger and had been fighting professionally for only around three years compared to Wolfe's hard fought eleven.

 On February 1, 1923, Wolfe defeated Eddie O'Dowd in a twelve-round points decision in O'Dowd's hometown of Columbus, Ohio.
 Dowd was a capable bantam who fought top talent including Frankie Gennarro, Kid Chocolate, and Panama Joe Brown, but was not likely to have ever cracked the top five world ratings among bantamweights.

 On April 21, 1923, Wolfe defeated one of his more talented opponents, Frankie Jerome, in a twelve-round bout at the Commonwealth Sporting Club in New York.
 Jerome claimed to have broken his hand in their April bout.
 Wolfe would draw with Jerome four months later in Columbus, Ohio.